leniscaedo/NHNB-HDR-Analyser-and-Metadata-Fixer/README.md

 ### Interrupting an Encode

 Closing the Fix Metadata dialog mid-encode will kill the ffmpeg process immediately.
-If you try to close the main window while an encode is running, you will be prompted to confirm; choosing to proceed kills the encode and any partial output file will remain on disk for manual cleanup.
+If you close either window while an encode is running will kill the process, stopping the encode and any partial output file will remain on disk for manual cleanup.

 ---